XibblEDK/OFJ.Common/README.md

 ## Contributing

-If you would like to contribute to this project, please contact me on Discord or send me a mail (officerjaredlspdfr@gmail.com)
+If you would like to contribute to this project, please contact me on [Discord](https://discord.gg/Dn6hu49pSW) or send me a [mail](officerjaredlspdfr@gmail.com)

 ## License